-No measurements of dioxin concentrations in ash and soot from wood stoves and chimneys are made in Denmark. /Dumler-Gradl et al 1993 & 1995 quoted by Dyke et al 1997/ gives figures of 75 - 500 ng I-TEQ/kg ash and 500 - 9000 ng I-TEQ/kg soot for a wood based household heating system.
+The National Environmental Research Institute has in 2002 made a measurement of the dioxin content in ash from a wood stove.
+This measurement shows a dioxin content of 0.03 ng I-TEQ/kg dry matter /The Environmental Research Institute, 2002. /Dumler-Gradl et al 1993 & 1995 quoted by Dyke et al 1997/ gives figures of 75 - 500 ng I-TEQ/kg ash and 500 - 9000 ng I-TEQ/kg soot for a wood based household heating system.
 They also give soot values of 4 - 42000 ng I-TEQ/kg for a household heating system using a mixture of wood, coal and waste.
 In the last case the maximum value is related to wood burning only.
-The mean concentrations of dioxin in soot from various wood stoves and ovens were 1.4-3.5 μg I-TEQ/kg soot /Dumler-Gradl et al. 1995 quoted by US Dioxin Inventory 1998/.
+The mean concentrations of dioxin in soot from various wood stoves and ovens were 1.4 - 3.5 μg I-TEQ/kg soot /Dumler-Gradl et al. 1995 quoted by US Dioxin Inventory 1998/.
 In Canada the dioxin content in soot from wood stoves was 211 ng/kg / US Dioxin Inventory 1998/.

-Assuming an amount of ash of approx. 4,300 tonnes and a dioxin content of 75 - 500 ng I-TEQ/kg ash, the amount of dioxin to be disposed of with ash can be estimated at 0.32 - 2.2 g I-TEQ/year.
+Assuming an amount of ash of approx. 4,300 tons and a dioxin content of 0.03-500 ng I-TEQ/kg ash, the amount of dioxin to be disposed of with ash is estimated at 0.0001-2.2 g I-TEQ/year.
 This ash will be disposed of with other household waste or spread in gardens.

 Soot from chimneys will normally be removed by the chimney sweeper.
-The amount of dioxin collected and disposed of in this context has not been estimated.
+The amount of dioxin collected and disposed in this context has not been estimated, but most of the soot will be directed to incineration, as it is normally disposed of with the household waste /Schleicher, 2003a/.

-3.3.2 Other plants
+3.3.2 Other biomass combustion plants